dastjan/tuqana/README.md

 * Custom price alerts;
 * Insider trading alerts;
 * Press release alerts;
-* Alerts when intraday price deviates 1.5 times standarddeviation from the average;
+* Alerts when intraday price deviates 1.5 standarddeviation from the average;
-* Alerts when intraday volume deviates 1.5 times standarddeviation from the average.
+* Alerts when intraday volume deviates 1.5 standarddeviation from the average.

 #### Analysis